-SCE has instituted an engagement survey process to capture feedback from State and County public safety partners, and critical infrastructure during PSPS events.
+SCE has instituted an engagement survey process to capture feedback from State and County public safety partners, and critical infrastructure customers during PSPS events.
 SCE encourages these stakeholders to provide survey feedback in daily coordination calls and also emails links to the engagement survey once the event has concluded.
-Three participants completed SCE's engagement survey; of those three, all rated the engagement with SCE as positive as detailed in the tables below.
+Given the limited scope of this event and the fact that there was no Daily Coordination Call conducted, the surveys were not sent out for this high threat event.